 (3) If a child apparently under the age of 10 years is not accompanied at a centre by an adult, or such an adult refuses to be present during a search, the supervisor may order the child and any adult accompanying the child to leave the centre immediately.

-20. Procedure where a thing is seized
+20. Procedure if anything seized

 If anything is seized under section 91 of the Act the supervisor of the centre must examine it and notify the CEO who must direct as to how the thing is to be dealt with.

-21. Exception to offences under the Firearms Act 1973 and Misuse of Drugs Act 1981
+21. Exception to offences under Firearms Act 1973 and Misuse of Drugs Act 1981

 (1) If under section 91 of the Act a person seizes —